Killarney Group Think Tank can be viewed here

 Genspect’s advisors can be viewed here

-Stella O’Malley, Executive Director & Founder
+Executive Director & Founder

 Ireland

-Stella was the writer and presenter of the documentary Trans – Kids: It’s Time To Talk broadcast on Channel 4 in November 2018 and she contributed a chapter to the 2019 book, Inventing Transgender Children and Young People.
-Stella also co-authored When Kids Say They’re Trans with Sasha Ayad and Lisa Marchiano which was published in 2023.
+In November 2018, Stella was the writer and presenter of the documentary Trans Kids: It’s Time To Talk broadcast on Channel 4 and, in 2019, she contributed a chapter to the book, Inventing Transgender Children and Young People.

 In December 2020, Sasha Ayad and Stella launched Gender: A Wider Lens, in a bid to explore the concept of gender from a psychological depth perspective.

-Stella has co-authored several peer-reviewed publications:
+Stella has co-authored several peer-reviewed publications including:

-Jennifer Lahl – Director, Genspect USA
+Director, Genspect USA

 United States

-Erin Friday, Esq, Board of Directors Member, Genspect USA
+Board of Directors Member, Genspect USA

 United States

 Erin Friday is a licensed California attorney specializing in parental rights and educational advocacy.
 Her commitment to these causes deepened after her daughter briefly identified as transgender, motivating her to actively challenge policies she believes undermine parental authority and child protection.
-Erin co-leads the Western Region of Our Duty, an international organization dedicated to shielding children from the influence of gender ideology, and previously led a local branch of Parents of Rapid-Onset Gender Dysphoric Kids, offering crucial support to families facing similar challenges.
+Erin co-leads Our Duty USA, an international organization dedicated to shielding children from the influence of gender ideology, and previously led a local branch of Parents of Rapid-Onset Gender Dysphoric Kids, offering crucial support to families facing similar challenges.
 She remains heavily involved in legislative advocacy, frequently working in Sacramento to propose and oppose bills related to gender interventions for minors.
 Additionally, Erin assists parents and lawyers willing to sue to protect children from what she considers gender-related harms.
 Her work and perspectives have been featured in respected outlets such as The Daily Signal, The Epoch Times, Prager U, and Post Millennial, establishing Erin as a significant voice in national discussions on parental rights and child protection.

-Jude Hunter, Australia Spokesperson
+Australia Spokesperson

 Australia

-Jan Rivers, NZ Spokesperson
+NZ Spokesperson

 New Zealand